PoCInnovation/Workshops/software/12.GraphQL-Apollo/README.md

 ## Step 3 - Schema

 Warm up is finished.
-It's time to create schema that define our API.
+It's time to create the schema that define our API.

 The database schema is already defined in `prisma/schema.prisma`.